-This is our first disclosure against the recommendations of the Taskforce on Nature-related Financial Disclosures (TNFD).
-We are developing our understanding of our value chain nature-related dependencies, impacts, risks and opportunities focusing on the drivers of nature change identified in the TNFD LEAP methodology and those impacts identified through our materiality process.
-We will build on our reporting in this area over the next few years.
+This is our second disclosure against the recommendations of the Taskforce on Nature-related Financial Disclosures (TNFD).
+We are developing our understanding of our value chain nature-related dependencies, impacts, risks and opportunities, focusing on the drivers of nature change identified in the TNFD LEAP methodology and those impacts identified through our materiality process.

-We recognise that environmental issues such as climate change, nature loss, pollution and natural resources cannot be tackled in isolation and require an integrated and coordinated approach.
-We aim to find solutions that can support progress across the three key pillars of our environment strategy - climate, nature and resources.
-You can read about our approach to climate change in our Net Zero Transition Plan and the TCFD disclosure in our Annual Report and Accounts at www.taylorwimpev.co.uk/corporate.
+Environmental issues such as climate change, nature loss, pollution and natural resources, cannot be tackled in isolation.
+We aim to find solutions that support progress across all three pillars of our Environment Strategy - climate, nature and resources.
+For detail on our approach to climate change, see our Net Zero Transition Plan and the TCFD disclosure in our Annual Report and Accounts at www.taylorwimpey.co.uk/corporate.